eljost/pysisyphus/docs/nix.rst

     - Adapt the available CPU extensions on your machine (you can list them with :code:`grep "flags" /proc/cpuinfo`)
     - :code:`network` should be adapted if you intend to run pysisyphus on a HPC cluster.
 Possible values are: :code:`network = "ethernet"`, :code:`network = "omnipath"` or :code:`network = "infiniband"`.
 If you are running pysisyphus on local machine keep :code:`network = "ethernet"`.
     - :code:`mpi` is set to :code:`"mvapich2"` by default.
 There  is usually no reason to change this but you could also use :code:`"openmpi"`.
 This does **not** mean that the selected MPI version will be used in all programs.
 MRCC requires IntelMPI and GAMESS-US OpenMPI, no matter what you select here.
-    - :code:`blas = "openblas"` can be updated to :code:`blas = "mkl"` if you have an Intel CPU.
+    - :code:`blas = "mkl"` can be updated to :code:`blas = "openblas"` if you have an AMD CPU, but it is probably better to set the :code:`MKL_DEBUG_CPU_TYPE=5` environment variable.

 While enabling the proprietary components in :code:`config.nix` usually does not have an impact on binary caching, changing the CPU optimisation flags, the MPI implementation or network settings will usually trigger more rebuilds as caching is not setup for those configurations.

 Installation
 ============

 After you updated :code:`nix/nixwithchemistry/config.nix`, you can start building/fetching the actual QC codes and all dependencies.

 The initial `nix-build` took about 3.5 h on my laptop, equipped with a i7-8750H (6 physical cores), 16 GB RAM and a NVMe SSD and requires about 15 GB disk space in the local Nix store (only ORCA was enabled, Gaussian and Turbomole were disabled).